-- WSL_Application_Load_SQL.xml for SQL Server
+- WSL Application Load SQL.xml for SQL Server

-- WSL_Application_Load_TER.xml for Teradata
+- WSL Application Load TER.xml for Teradata

-- WSL_Application_Load_ORA.xml for Oracle
+- WSL Application Load ORA.xml for Oracle

-The tags in the xml file need to be edited as the login/connection details, etc. need setting.
+The tags in the xml file must be edited as the login/connection details, etc. must be correctly defined.

-The Batch Application Create options and the Batch Application Load options are listed at the end of the bat file.
-The values for these variables also needs to be customized before running this file.
+The Batch Application Create options and the Batch Application Load options are listed at the end of the batch file.
+The values for these variables must also be customized before running the file.